osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 - Developing science gateways to utilize high throughput computing via the [OSPool](/services/open_science_pool.html)

 {: .fs-5 }
+CC* applicants are encouraged to email OSG Leadership at
+<a class="fs-5" href="mailto:cc-star-proposals@osg-htc.org">cc-star-proposals@osg-htc.org</a>
-CC* applicants are encouraged to email OSG Support with questions or requests for letters of support regarding their CC* proposal.
+with questions or requests for letters of support regarding their CC* proposal.

 <div class="bg-light py-3 my-2 mb-4">
 <div class="row justify-content-center">